Ranking Plausible Patches by Historic Feature Frequencies: How Works

-\tool searches for these keywords in the commit message $m$ of each data point, and reports those that match.
-Two authors independently inspected the bug $b$, patch $f$, commit message $m$ and any other information related to each data point with a match, in order to ascertain that the automatic classification was correct.
+\paragraph{Manual validation} The keyword-based search applies simple heuristics that may misclassify a bug; we only used as a starting point for a systematic manual validation of the classification.
+To this end, two authors independently inspected each bug $b$, together with its patch $f$, commit message $m$ and any other information related to each data point with a keyword-based match, in order to ascertain whether the automatic classification was correct.
 If both authors accept the automatic classification, the data point $\langle b, f, m \rangle$ is retained and the bug $b$ is classified of category $\bugc[b]$; otherwise, the data point is removed from the training data.
 Henceforth, ``training data'' refers to the culled training data where every bug has validated category.